-Ever since the introduction of Windows Insider program back in October 2014, besides other issues, people are often reporting audio problems.
+Ever since the introduction of the Windows Insider program back in October 2014, besides other issues, people have often been reporting audio problems.
 A couple of factors could cause your sound to disappear in Windows 10, but there are also a couple of workarounds that will help you to return it.

-Windows 10 is currently very close to its final form, which will be released to users on July 29th, but this wasn’t the case throughout the Windows Insider program, as many builds were unstable and incompatible with a lot of software.
+Microsoft released many Windows 10 OS versions since 2015, and they are all stable operating systems.
+However, this wasn’t the case throughout the Windows Insider program, as many builds were unstable and incompatible with a lot of software solutions.
 Microsoft actually still works on improving compatibility of Windows 10 with various drivers and programs.

 - Right-click on Speaker icon in the Task bar

 - Select your default playback device and go to Properties

 - Under Audio Format choose 24bit, 96000Hz (Studio Quality)

 - Test if your sound is working and click OK